Logo Voyage

 Availability and complexity

 In most airports sterile transit is only available if your arriving and departing flight are on the same ticket and your baggage is checked through to your final destination.
 If you are flying in on one airline and out on another and the two do not have an agreement that lets you check luggage all the way, then you will need to perform a self-transfer: that is, claim your baggage, go through customs and immigration, then check in for the outgoing flight.
-This may exclude flights on budget airlines, and also may be more expensive than buying separate tickets for each leg.
+This may exclude flights on budget airlines, and a single ticket for your whole route may be more expensive than buying separate tickets for each leg.

 Sometimes the rules are rather complex.
 For example, a Filipino changing planes in France is allowed to transit without a visa only if they are travelling to or from the US or Canada and they have a visa for that country; all other Filipinos need a French transit visa.
 In either case, French officials will check the relevant visa.